rafidmorshedi/suss-website-redesign/pages/tojoin.md

 subheadline: 'Explore.
 Get fit.
 Meet adventurous folk.
 An experience like no other.'
 teaser: "Anyone can become a member of the club.
 We do not require membership for you to attend club trips, however, two conditions do apply."
 header:
-   image_fullwidth: "vintage_wombeyan_camp.jpg"
+   image_fullwidth: "bottomless_simon_pbaxter.jpg"
-   caption: 'Cavers from the early 20th century camping at Wombeyan Caves.'
+   caption: 'One of the more spectacular caves we visit.
+Photo: Pete Baxter'
 permalink: "/tojoin/"
 ---